 In 2003 Yankee Stadium was again the sight of a pennant-winning blast for the home team.
 As an epic playoff series between the Red Sox and Yankees unfolded it became clear that something dramatic was going to decide the winner.
 The Sox sent ace Pedro Martinez to the mound in Game Seven of the ALCS trying to vanquish their foes and it looked like they would do it.
 Boston held a 5-2 advantage in the 8th inning and Martinez had two outs, but then Yankee magic came calling.
 The Bombers started a rally and Red Sox manager Grady Little inexplicably left Pedro in the game even as it became obvious he was exhausted.
 Before the smoke cleared, the game was tied.
 It stayed that way through the 9th and 10th innings.
 Mariano Rivera kept the Sox at bay in the top of the 11th and the nervous crowd at Yankee Stadium watched as the game turned to the bottom of the frame.
 In a replay of ’76, Aaron Boone made history quickly as the leadoff hitter, blasting a pitch from Tim Wakefield into the left field seats to win the pennant and send the crowd into a frenzy.
 The Yankees had broken the hearts of the Red Sox again, winning the pennant in dramatic fashion to put an exclamation point on a grueling seven-game playoff series.

-Three years later, the most recent pennant-winning walk-off homer occurred, but it did not involve a New York team.
-It took place in the heart of America, but was hit by a wildly popular player born in Venezuela.
+Three years later, a pennant-winning walk-off homer took place in the heart of America, but was hit by a wildly popular player born in Venezuela.